-Auditions for the 2018 season will be held in February and March.
+Auditions for the 2019 season will be held in February and March.
 Times listed below are for dance calls.
 All auditionees must attend one dance call of their choice AND schedule a singing audition.
 Singing auditions are scheduled by filling out the audition request form, which will be available around the first of January, 2019.
 Those interested in auditioning are advised to check the website frequently in early January and to apply quickly - several cities typically fill up by mid-January.